Trust4AI/MUSE/README.md

 ### i.
 Local deployment

 Local deployment is ideal for development and testing purposes.
-It allows you to run the component on your local machine, making debugging and modifying the code easier.
+It allows you to run the tool on your local machine, making debugging and modifying the code easier.

 #### Pre-requirements